fabiana2611/fabiana2611.github.io/_posts/abril20/2020-04-15-angular-http.md

 }
 </span></pre>

-<p style="text-align: justify;">In case to send data to the server, your need to change the verb.
+<p style="text-align: justify;">In case to send data to the server, you need to change the verb.
 For example, if you will send data, you need to use <a href="https://angular.io/guide/http#making-a-post-request">POST</a> or <a href="https://angular.io/guide/http#making-a-put-request">PUT</a> verb.</p>

 <pre><span class="kwd">this</span><span class="pun">.</span><span class="pln">http</span><span class="pun">.</span><span class="pln">post</span><span class="pun"><</span><span class="typ">YourModel</span><span class="pun">>(
     'http://domain.com/opendata/AIn01'</span><span class="pun">,</span><span class="pln">yourObject</span><span class="pun">)</span></pre>

 You can follow the same idea to <a href="https://angular.io/guide/http#making-a-delete-request">DELETE</a>.

 <p style="text-align: justify;">With this API also is possible to handle <a href="https://angular.io/guide/http#error-handling">errors</a>, using <a href="https://angular.io/guide/http#observables-and-operators">operators</a> to manage the data, customize the <a href="https://angular.io/guide/http#http-headers">header</a>.</p>